manansaipi/leetcode-everyday/automation/README.md

 ## Features

--   Fetch LeetCode statistics from the LeetCode API.
+-   Fetch LeetCode statistics from the API.
 -   Take screenshots of LeetCode profile, solved problems, submissions, and last submissions.
 -   Update README.md with the latest LeetCode statistics.